onai/code-mixing-toolbox/README.md

 Here, the skipgram and kmeans models are from `fastText` and the `polyglot_toolbox` dependencies.
 The `<cluster_id_1>` and `<cluster_id_2>` parameters are integer values corresponding to the language labels of interest.
 Thus if the languages desired are labeled 0 and 1 by the `polyglot_toolbox` repository, `<cluster_id_1>` and `<cluster_id_2>` are 0 and 1 respectively.

 The command above will also store the CMI annotated comments in `/path/to/save/cmi_labeled_documents.txt`.
 This file contains one annotated document per line.
 The first token is the floating point CMI value, and the tokens of the document follow.
+An example input corpus is [test/sample_documents.txt](test/sample_documents.txt), and the result is [test/sample_documents.cmi.txt](test/sample_documents.cmi.txt).

 The high CMI (>= 0.4) can be filtered out using: